stephenmcd/mezzanine/docs/overview.rst

     ``mezzanine-project`` command.

-    The ``collecttemplates`` command gathers copies of files that are in the site-packages folders into a new "templates" directory.
+    The ``collecttemplates`` command gathers copies of files that are in the site-packages folders into a new or existing "templates" directory.
 Edit templates in the generated "templates" directory rather than in site-packages.
 For example, editing templates/index.html is the only way to edit the "Home" page.
     Templates use the ".html" file extension but the Django template language is used within the HTML.

 You should then be able to browse to http://127.0.0.1:8000/admin/ and